This video talks about how to output to OFX format.

 The next thing is Currency.
 Currency - you can set here and it has to match in your accounting software if your accounting software checks that Currency.

-Bank ID, Branch ID - some software, like Sage, require this to be set, exactly as you have.
+Bank ID, Branch ID - some software, like Sage, requires this to be set, exactly as you have.
 The Balance - some software requires, you can set it, if the Balance is provided in the source file, then it will be set or you can set it yourself.

-Usually, you will not use the 'Deterministic references', you will set a 'Regenerate references', you will 'Allow non-numeric checks', if your software allows.
-You will not 'Allow empty name', and you will 'Separate Splits', if any.
+Usually, you will not use the 'Deterministic references', you will set a 'Regenerate references', you will 'Allow non-numeric checks' if your software allows.
+You will not 'Allow empty name', and you will 'Separate Splits' if any.
 So, this is the default set of settings and advanced topics for the separate video.

 OFX files will have Date, Amount, Payee, Memo, Check number, Reference.

-There are several different Targets, as you see there are little different specific settings for the OFX file.
+There are several different Targets, as you see there are few different specific settings for the OFX file.
 Make sure to select your accounting software to match this setting here.
 OFX file compatible with your software and plus it puts additional details, that would be useful to you, let's say when you select Xero - it would add the reference, but when you select a format, like Quickbooks Online, it will not put that reference, because it breaks the file.